Lambrie/Lambrie.github.io/_posts/2020-07-30-list-slices.md

 categories: Python
 tags: Slices Lists
 ---
-The Python slice notation makes it very easy to access sublists from an existing list.
+The Python slice notation makes it very easy to access sub lists from an existing list.

-Using the squarebracket notation at the end of any list enables one to quickly create a subset.
-The square brackets expects a minimum of 2 parameters and an optional thrids parameter.
+Using the square bracket notation [ ] at the end of any list enables one to quickly create a subset.
+The square brackets expect a minimum of 2 parameters and an optional third parameter.
 Can you guess what the 2 parameters will be?
 Yeah sure a start and stop parameter.
-Like any thing you want to slice in life you need to know from where to where and then an optionally an increment / interval
+Like anything you want to slice in life you need to know from where to where and then an increment / interval if not the default of 1
 {% highlight python %}
 list[start:stop:step]
 # defaults